camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 id: deploy
 title: "Camunda 8 Helm deployment"
 sidebar_label: "Deploy"
-description: "Camunda provides continuously improved Helm charts, which are not Cloud provider-specific so that you can choose your Kubernetes provider."
+description: "Camunda provides continuously improved Helm charts, of which are not cloud provider-specific so you can choose your Kubernetes provider."
 ---

-Camunda provides continuously improved Helm charts, which are not Cloud provider-specific, so that you can choose your Kubernetes provider.
+Camunda provides continuously improved Helm charts, of which are not cloud provider-specific so you can choose your Kubernetes provider.
 The charts are available in the [Camunda Helm repository](https://artifacthub.io/packages/helm/camunda/camunda-platform) and we encourage you to [report issues](https://github.com/camunda/camunda-platform-helm/issues).

 ## What is Helm?